agsh/onvif/README.md

 ONVIF client protocol implementation for Node.js.

 > [!TIP]
-> This page describes the future 1.x version of the ONVIF library written in TypeScript.
+> This page describes the 1.x version of the ONVIF library written in TypeScript.
+The 1.x version is currently in the
+> release candidate stage.
 > If you are looking for the README for the stable 0.x version, please see
 > [branch v0.x](https://github.com/agsh/onvif/tree/v0.x)
 >
 > The default npm installation still uses version 0.x.
 If you want to try this new version, install it with:
 >
 > ```shell
-> npm install onvif@alpha
+> npm install onvif@rc
 > ```

 A TypeScript-first ONVIF client for Node.js with typed WSDL interfaces, Promise-based APIs, and broad service coverage: